inaz0/fzoc/README.md

 [ENG]

-My interpreted version of flipc.org, originally created by [Derek Jamison](https://github.com/jamisonderek), you can install it on your machines or server.
+My interpreted version of flipc, originally created by [Derek Jamison](https://github.com/jamisonderek), you can install it on your machines or server.

 An online version is available here: [fzoc.kanjian.fr](https://fzoc.kanjian.fr)